 Based on Blackberry’s contention, the Court analyzed the impugned order and discussed the novelty of the subject invention vis-à-vis the prior art US’765 relied upon by the EPO to object novelty, for the sake of completeness.

-- Non-patentability under Section 3(k): The Court relied on the discussion in “Terrell on the Law of Patents, 19th Edition (South Asian Edition)” for judging the subject matter eligibility of the subject invention, which emphasizes that the types of technical advantage attributable to computer programs which suffice patentability are:
+- Non-patentability under section 3(k): The Court relied on the discussion in “Terrell on the Law of Patents, 19th Edition (South Asian Edition)” for judging the subject matter eligibility of the suit patent, which emphasizes that the types of technical advantage attributable to computer programs which suffice patentability are:

 - Program that solves a problem within the computer itself; and/or